-Annexure-I Form of certificate required for admission under Faculty Upgradation and ICAR in Service Nominees Scheme Annexure-II Form of certificate required for admission under ICAR in Service Nominees Scheme Annexure-III Form of certificate required to be produced by candidates belonging to OBC category Annexure-IV Form of certificate required to be produced by candidates belonging to SC/ST category Annexure-V Form of certificate to be produced by candidates belonging to Physically Challenged (PC) category Annexure-VI Form of certificate to be produced by candidates studying in the final year of their Master's Degree Annexure-VII Sample of OMR answer-sheet Annexure-VIII Form of Surety Bond to be executed by the candidates selected for admission

-1.INTRODUCTION
+Page No.

+1. Introduction 1

+2. Disciplines (S Subjects) for admission 3

+3. Scheme-wise Number of seats 4

+4. Academic ter ms 5

+5. Eligibility 6

+6. Reservation 9

+7. Procedure for application 10

+8. Selection of c eandidates 11

+9. Course-credit system 12

+10. Research wor k 12

+11. Fees and expe enses 12

+12. Residence 13

+13. Scholarship, n medals and awards 13

+14. Discipline 13

+15. Students supp ort services 13

+16. Syllabi for en trance examination 14

+17. Instructions for or filling up online application form 26

+Annexure-I Form of certificate required for admission u Upgradation and ICAR in Service Nominees S

+Annexure-II Form of certificate required to be produced belonging to OBC category by candidates

+Annexure-III Form of certificate required to be produced belonging to SC/ST category by candidates

+Annexure-IV Form of certificate to be produced by candida to Physically Challenged (PC) category tes belonging

+Annexure-V Form of certificate to be produced by candid in the final year of their Master's Degree ates studying

+Annexure-VI Sample of OMR answer-sheet

+Annexure-VII Form of Surety Bond to be executed by the selected for admission ne candidates

+1. INTRODUCTION

-The Indian Agricultural Research Institute (IARI) is India's largest and foremost Institute in the field of research and higher education and training in agricultural sciences.
-It has served the cause of science and society with distinction through first rate research, generation of appropriate technologies and development of human resources.
+The Indian Agricultural Research Institute (IARI) is India's largest and foremost Institute in the field of research, higher education and training in agricultural sciences.
+It has served the cause of science and society with distinction through cutting edge research, generation of appropriate technologies and development of human resources.
 In fact, the Green Revolution was born in the fields of IARI and our graduates constitute the core of the quality human resource in India's agricultural research and education.
 The Institute has all along been adjusting and improving its policies, plans and programmes to effectively respond to the needs and opportunities of the nation.
 During the fifties, the advancement of scientific disciplines constituted the core programme and provided the base for its fast expansion in the 1960's and 1970's in all its three interactive areas, namely, research, education and extension.
-Besides basic research, applied and commodity research gained great importance resulting in the development of several popular high vielding varieties of almost all major crops and their associated management technologies, which brought about an unprecedented increase in the national food and agricultural production.
-The main functions of the Institute cover the areas of basic and applied research in the major branches of agricultural sciences; post graduate education at the M.Sc., M.Tech. and Ph.D. levels for which the Institute has been accorded the status of a Deemed to be University under the University Grants Commission Act of 1956; specialized post graduate training courses; and extension education and transfer of technology in selected areas.
-The administrative control of the Institute is vested with the Indian Council of Agricultural Research (ICAR), which is an autonomous organization established under the Societies Registration Act, 1860.
+Besides basic research, applied and commodity research gained great importance resulting in the development of several popular high yielding varieties of almost all major crops and their associated management technologies, which brought about an unprecedented increase in the national food and agricultural production.
+The main functions of the Institute cover the areas of basic and applied research in the major branches of agricultural sciences: post graduate education at the M.Sc., M.Tech. and Ph.D. levels for which the Institute has been accorded the status of a Deemed to be University under the University Grants Commission (UGC) Act of 1956; specialized post graduate training courses; and extension education and transfer of technology in selected areas.
+The administrative control of the Institute is vested with Indian Council of Agricultural Research (ICAR), which is an autonomous organization established under the Societies Registration Act, 1860.